About the P-EBT program

 - Who is eligible?

-You will get P-EBT funds if your student(s):
+You are eligible for P-EBT funds if your student(s):

 - Attend a school that participates in the National School Lunch Program (NSLP) AND

-- Are eligible for free or reduced-price meals at school AND
+- Are eligible for free or reduced-price meals at school (income guidelines here) AND

 - Attended a school with a "remote" or "hybrid" learning model for at least one month this school year; OR opted for remote learning by October 1, 2020 and continued learning remotely until at least March 31, 2021.